How Travel & The Holidays Can Affect Your Period

 It's that time of the year.

 While there are a lot of great things about each of those, stress often accompanies these experiences.
-The impact of stress is one of
+The impact of stress is one of the key contributors to irregular cycles and an increase in many PMS issues.

 Before we get into the impact stress has on our periods and what we can do about it, let’s look at the basics of how your period works.